2022MT03512/CICD-Project/README.md

-# CICD Application
+# BITS CICD Application

-This is a small application
+This is a small application to use CICD Porject